-The proposed bill, if enacted, would amend current statutes regarding qualifying charitable organizations (QCOs) and the services they provide for tax credit purposes.
-It would modify the definition of a QCO to require that the organization must "direct or spend" at least 50% of its budget on services for Arizona residents who receive Temporary Assistance for Needy Families (TANF) benefits, are low-income, or have a chronic illness or physical disability.
-Additionally, the bill introduces a new definition of "direct," which encompasses providing or allocating financial or in-kind assistance to a QCO.
+The proposed bill, if enacted, would amend current statutes regarding qualifying charitable organizations (QCOs) and the services they provide.
+Specifically, it would modify the definition of a QCO to require that these organizations must "direct or" spend at least 50% of their budget on services for Arizona residents who receive Temporary Assistance for Needy Families (TANF) benefits, are low-income, or have a chronic illness or physical disability.
+Additionally, the bill introduces a new definition for "direct," which includes providing financial or in-kind assistance to a QCO.

 Senate Engrossed Version: 43-1088